awsdocs/amazon-emr-management-guide/doc_source/emr-plan-longrunning-transient.md

 1. Under **Add steps \(optional\)** select **Auto\-terminate cluster after the last step is completed**\.

-1. Proceed with creating the cluster as described in [Plan and Configure Clusters](emr-plan.md)\.
+1. Choose other settings as appropriate for your application, and then choose **Create cluster**\.

-**To launch a transient cluster using the AWS CLI**
+**To enable auto\-termination using the AWS CLI**

-Specify the `--auto-terminate` parameter when you use the `create-cluster` command to create a transient cluster\.
++ Specify the `--auto-terminate` parameter when you use the `create-cluster` command to create a transient cluster\.

-+ The following example demonstrates using the `--auto-terminate` parameter\.
+  The following example demonstrates using the `--auto-terminate` parameter\.
 You can type the following command and replace *myKey* with the name of your EC2 key pair\.
 **Note**
 Linux line continuation characters \(\\\) are included for readability\.
 They can be removed or used in Linux commands\.
 For Windows, remove them or replace with a caret \(^\)\.

   ```
-  aws emr create-cluster --name "Test cluster" --release-label emr-5.17.0 \
+  aws emr create-cluster --name "Test cluster" --release-label emr-5.18.0 \
   --applications Name=Hive Name=Pig --use-default-roles --ec2-attributes KeyName=myKey \
+  --steps Type=PIG,Name="Pig Program",ActionOnFailure=CONTINUE,\
+  Args=[-f,s3://mybucket/scripts/pigscript.pig,-p,\
+  INPUT=s3://mybucket/inputdata/,-p,OUTPUT=s3://mybucket/outputdata/,\
+  $INPUT=s3://mybucket/inputdata/,$OUTPUT=s3://mybucket/outputdata/]
   --instance-type m4.large --instance-count 3 --auto-terminate
   ```

-**Note**
-If you have not previously created the default EMR service role and EC2 instance profile, type aws `emr create-default-roles` to create them before you use the `create-cluster` command\.

-For more information on using Amazon EMR commands in the AWS CLI, see [AWS CLI Reference](http://docs.aws.amazon.com/cli/latest/reference/emr)\.
+For more information on using Amazon EMR commands in the AWS CLI, see [AWS CLI Reference](https://docs.aws.amazon.com/cli/latest/reference/emr)\.